-HLS students enjoy learning about international, foreign, and comparative law in a variety of ways — through interactions with classmates who come from over 70 countries, through more than 90 courses and reading groups and myriad events on campus, and through the first-hand experience of studying and working in other countries.
+HLS students enjoy learning about international, foreign, and comparative law in a variety of ways — through interactions with classmates who come from more than 85 countries, through over 100 courses and reading groups and many events at HLS and around the University, and through the first-hand experience of studying and working in other countries.

-- a semester on an exchange program in Geneva taking classes to prepare for a career in international law and development
+- spent a semester abroad on an exchange program in Geneva taking classes to prepare for a career focusing on international trade